ezkctc/flash-sale/README.md

 #### What This Means

-Your flash sale system successfully handled **massive concurrent traffic** (2,000 simultaneous users competing for 100 items), processed all successful purchases **without overselling or request failures**, and maintained **sub-second response times** under extreme load.
+The flash sale system successfully handled **massive concurrent traffic** (2,000 simultaneous users competing for 100 items), processed all successful purchases **without overselling or request failures**, and maintained **sub-second response times** under extreme load.

 The high number of “give-ups” is **expected and healthy** — it shows that the queue and hold system correctly enforced fairness and prevented overselling once inventory ran out.